 Cabin of the Plane

 Our tickets were extremely cheap.
 Ticket prices vary a lot so it is impossible to say what is the average rate.
-At least the lowest fare class seems to be really low.
+At least the lowest fare class seems to be low.

 On-board Catering Services

 Transavia does not offer any free snacks or drinks during the flight.
 You may buy light meals and drinks from their small selection.
-Low-cost airlines' catering selection is very similar and Transavia does not make any expections.
+Low-cost airlines' catering selection is very similar and Transavia does not make any exceptions.
 They have the same kind of products available as all other low-cost airlines have, not any better or worse.